Lindisfarne: Viking raid on the monastery (793)

 The generally accepted date for the Viking raid on Lindisfarne is 8 June; Michael Swanton writes: "vi id Ianr, presumably [is] an error for vi id Iun (8 June) which is the date given by the Annals of Lindisfarne (p.
 505), when better sailing weather would favour coastal raids."

 Alcuin, a Northumbrian scholar in Charlemagne's court at the time, wrote: "Never before has such terror appeared in Britain as we have now suffered from a pagan race ...
 The heathens poured out the blood of saints around the altar, and trampled on the bodies of saints in the temple of God, like dung in the streets."
 During the attack many of the monks were killed, or captured and enslaved.

+Biographer Peter Ackroyd suggests: "The monasteries of Lindisfarne and Jarrow were not attacked at random; they were chosen as examples of revenge.
+The onslaught of the Christian Charlemagne on the ‘pagans’ of the north had led to the extirpation of their shrines and sanctuaries.
+The great king had cut down Jôrmunr, the holy tree of the Norse people.
+What better form of retaliation than to lay waste the foundations devoted to the Christian God?
+The Christian missionaries to Norway had in fact set out from Lindisfarne."
+However, the raid on Lindisfarne took place decades after Charlemagne’s campaigns against the Saxons.
+Neither the Anglo-Saxon Chronicle nor any surviving Norse document ascribes a motivation to the raid on the monastery.

 As the English population became more settled, they seemed to have abandoned seafaring.
 Many monasteries were established on islands, peninsulas, river mouths and cliffs, as isolated communities were less susceptible to interference and the politics of the heartland.
 These preliminary raids, despite their brutal nature, were not followed up.
 The main body of the raiders passed north around Scotland.
-The 9th century invasions came not from Norway, but from the Danes from around the entrance to the Baltic.
+The 9th-century invasions came not from Norway, but from the Danes from around the entrance to the Baltic.
 The first Danish raids into England were in the Isle of Sheppey, Kent during 835 and from there their influence spread north.
-During this period religious art continued to flourish on Lindisfarne, and the Liber Vitae of Durham began in the priory.
+During this period religious art continued to flourish on Lindisfarne, and the Liber Vitae of Durham began in the abbey.
 By 866, the Danes were in York, and in 873 the Danish army was moving into Northumberland.
-With the collapse of the Northumbrian kingdom, the monks of Lindisfarne fled the island in 875 taking with them St Cuthbert's bones (which are now buried at the cathedral in Durham), who during his life had been prior and bishop of Lindisfarne; his body was buried on the island in the year 698.
+With the collapse of the Northumbrian kingdom, the monks of Lindisfarne fled the island in 875 taking with them St Cuthbert's bones (which are now buried at Durham Cathedral), who during his life had been prior and bishop of Lindisfarne; his body was buried on the island in the year 698.

-Prior to the 9th century, Lindisfarne Priory had, in common with other such establishments, held large tracts of land which were managed directly or leased to farmers with a life interest only.
+Prior to the 9th century, Lindisfarne Abbey had, in common with other such establishments, held large tracts of land which were managed directly or leased to farmers with a life interest only.
 Following the Danish occupation, land was increasingly owned by individuals, and could be bought, sold and inherited.
 Following the Battle of Corbridge in 914 Ragnald seized the land giving some to his followers Scula and Onlafbal.